top of page

 -

-Synthesize the data collected from before
+Analyzed the data collected

 -